b-galazka/timetable-api/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;message: string,
 &nbsp;&nbsp;&nbsp;&nbsp;changelog: array of strings,
 &nbsp;&nbsp;&nbsp;&nbsp;apkFileUrl: empty string (if URL is not set) or URL string
-}
+} or {}

 ## PUT /mobile-app

 Updates (or adds if there's no data in database) informations about mobile application.
-Responds with added data or data before and after update.
+Responds with added or updated data.
 Authorization header and request body are required.

 Schema of a request body (at least one field is required):